scott-cotton/cli/README.md

 - Kong does even more
 - Other attempts at finding a balance between minimalism and expressivity don't seem to hit the mark for expressivity.

-## Status

-`cli` is young but it works.
-The general design and organisation of the data types has mostly settled but may evolve slightly.
-May still have some bugs in the corners.